Pedr0S22/Diabetes-Diagnosis-Predicting-Diabetes-Through-Binary-and-Ternary-/README.md

 - **[Project Datasets (Alex Teboul)](https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset)**
 - **[Original Dataset (CDC BRFSS 2015)](https://www.kaggle.com/datasets/cdc/behavioral-risk-factor-surveillance-system)**

+## Run Instructions

+You must have python 3.11.5 version and jupyter kernel for this version installed, aswell as the following packages:

+- **Scikit-Learn, TensorFlow, Optuna:** Utilized for constructing, training, optimizing, and evaluating machine learning models.
+- **Pandas, NumPy, Itertools, Collections:** Used for data manipulation, preprocessing, and feature engineering tasks.
+- **Copy:** Used for copying lists without conflicts.
+- **SciPy:** Utilized for statistical analysis in exploratory data analysis (EDA).
+- **Matplotlib, Seaborn:** Used for visualizing data and understanding trends in EDA.

 ## Further Information

 - Check the final report file for more informations about what was done and explored in this project